beckwang80/My-Projects-in-R/Case 09 - Impact of Severe Weather/README.md

 #### Publishing Your Analysis

 For this assignment you will need to publish your analysis on [RPubs.com](http://rpubs.com/).
 If you do not already have an account, then you will have to create a new account.
-After you have completed writing your analysis in RStudio, you can publish it to RPubs by doing the following:
+After you have completed writing your analysis in RStudio, you can publish it to RPubs.

-1. In RStudio, make sure your R Markdown document (`.Rmd`) document is loaded in the editor

-2. Click the `Knit HTML` button in the doc toolbar to preview your document.

-3. In the preview window, click the `Publish` button.

-Once your document is published to RPubs, you should get a unique URL to that document. <b>Make a note of this URL</b> as you will need it to submit your assignment.

-<b>NOTE</b>: If you are having trouble connecting with RPubs due to proxy-related or other issues, you can upload your final analysis document file as a PDF to Coursera instead.

-#### Submitting Your Assignment

-In order to submit this assignment, you must copy the RPubs URL for your completed data analysis document in to the peer assessment question.